disalvo/angularjs-skeleton/README.md

 # AngularJS Skeleton

+This project is based on https://github.com/HighDeveloper/angularjs-skeleton, but here I migrated to Yarn.

 This README outlines the details of collaborating on this AngularJS 1.x application (like an Ember).
 A short introduction of this app could easily go here.